West Coast (Lana Del Rey song): Critical reception

-"West Coast" received critical acclaim from contemporary music critics.
+"West Coast" received universal acclaim from contemporary music critics.
 Michael Nelson of Stereogum commented, "This is just a haunting, hypnotic piece of music that sends chills up and down my entire skeleton, especially when the tempo shifts downward on the chorus".
 Nylon writer Liza Darwin deemed the track "silky-smooth" and "total ear candy".
 Lauren Valenti of Marie Claire lauded the song as "a slice of retro heaven".
 The track was noted by Stern to be "revolutionary" in the sense that it sounded "entirely different from anything being offered in pop music at the moment" and deemed it "the very antithesis of everything radio in 2014".
 Kyle Fowle of The A.V.
 Club named "West Coast" as the album's most accomplished track and "the one song on Ultraviolence that gets the formula of Lana Del Rey right".
 AltSounds deemed the track as one of Del Rey's best works and one of the best singles released in 2014.
 The publication went on to opine, "when songs defy descriptions, and artists defy expectation, they tend to stick around long after the 'pop hits' and divas have suck back into obscurity".
 Oyster journalist Jerico Mandybur commented, "there's no denying that the song has excellent aural pulling power, especially if you like your odes to LA mysterious, darkly surfy and dripping in femme fatale".